COHO: Description

 In a basic sense, moving target indication (MTI) systems work by comparing two pulses of a pulse-radar's received signals.
 Moving targets will shift the "blips" slightly, although this may be too small to see by the operator, especially for long-distance radars where the motion of even fast targets may be too small to detect.
 MTI works by storing one received signal and comparing it to the next pulse.
 The two are then compared by inverting one signal and adding them together.
-Even small motions create phase shifts that can easily be detected by analog phase detectors.
+The signals from non-moving objects thus cancel out, while even small motions create phase shifts that can easily be detected by analog phase detectors.

 MTI requires the pulses to be stored for the length of the pulse repetition frequency.
 Analogue devices capable of cleanly storing high-frequency signals in the microwave region are not common, so the solution is to use a much lower frequency intermediate frequency (IF) signal as the basis for the pulse, feeding this into a frequency multiplier before amplification for broadcast by a device like a klystron.
 On reception, the signal path is reversed, producing an output similar to the original IF.
 This lower frequency can be stored in a number of analog devices like an analog delay line.

 This concept works fine for radars using amplifiers like a klystron, which amplifies an input signal from another device, normally a highly stable source like a crystal oscillator.
 However, the cavity magnetron does not work in this fashion; as a consequence of its physical construction, when fed electrical energy it produces a microwave frequency output in a single step.
 There is no oscillator creating the original signal, and this means there is no reference signal to compare to.
 Further complicating matters is that the output of the magnetron varies from pulse to pulse, slightly in frequency and often strongly in phase.
 As phase differences are used to detect the targets, this makes the device even more difficult to adapt to MTI.

 COHO solves these problems by using the output of the magnetron to produce a stable reference signal.
 It does this by tapping off a small amount of the output using a directional coupler, and then feeding that into the first stages of the receiver.
 This produces an IF signal that contains the precise phase of the broadcast, typically with outputs in the range of 1 to 60 MHz, suitable for storage in a delay line.

 This IF signal is first sent to phase locked loop or similar system, providing an accurate and stable reference signal.
 This portion of the COHO circuitry is known as the stable oscillator or STALO.